Skip to Content

 Instructions

 • Preheat the oven to 350°F (176°C).
-Then, add the ingredients for the kedjenou seasoning to a small bowl and stir to incorporate.
+Combine the spices for the kedjenou seasoning to a small bowl or use a store-bought seasoning.

-• Toss the chicken with three tablespoons of seasoning in a mixing bowl and set it aside to marinate for 30 minutes.
+• Transfer three tablespoons of the kedjenou seasoning to a mixing bowl and use it to coat the chicken.
+Cover the bowl and set it aside for 30 minutes.

-• Add tomatoes, onion, bell pepper, garlic, ginger paste, carrots, eggplant, and the remaining kedjenou seasoning to the pot.
-Cook for 2-3 minutes until it becomes aromatic.
+• Add the tomatoes, onion, bell pepper, eggplant, carrots, minced garlic, ginger paste and the remaining kedjenou seasoning.
+Stir to combine and simmer for 2-3 minutes.

-• Cook for 1 hour and remove the Dutch oven to shake it back and forth 2-3 times during the cooking process.
+Tip: As is custom, you can remove the Dutch oven from the oven to shake it back and forth 2-3 times during cooking, but do not open the lid.

 Notes